2014 - Present

 Currently I am focused in particular on:

-- Global and regional markets for energy commodities (oil, gas, coal) and new energy technologies (solar, storage, CCS, nuclear)
+- Global and regional markets for energy commodities (oil, gas, coal) and emerging markets for new energy technologies (solar, storage, DR, advanced nuclear)

-- Political, economic, and social dimensions of the changing Arctic
+- Economic and strategic dimensions of the changing Arctic

 - The roles of innovation, investment, trade, and regulation in shaping energy policy and markets

-- The relationship between the financial system, the energy economy, and the climate.
-This includes coverage of the divestment movement, carbon-related shareholder advocacy campaigns, and the growing role of environmental, social, and governance factors in capital allocation.
+- The relationship between the financial system, the energy economy, and the climate (including coverage of the divestment movement, carbon-related shareholder advocacy campaigns, and the growing role of environmental, social, and governance factors in capital allocation)